-If you don't live in London, go for a London-style cab as a wedding car and you'll get smart black transport atmosphere at a much lower cost.
+If you don't live in the capital, go for a London-style cab as a wedding car and you'll get smart black transport atmosphere at a much lower cost.

-Even better, if you live near the ceremony venue (and you're lucky enough to get good wether) why not follow French tradition and walk?
+Even better, if you live near the ceremony venue (and you're lucky enough to get good weather) why not follow French tradition and walk?

 When comparing venue costs, factor in the cost of getting yourselves (and possibly guests) from the ceremony to the reception.
 It can work out cheaper to choose a slightly pricier venue which can hold both, rather than paying for transport.